5 Ways to T.E.A.C.H. Your Kids Values

 Do hard things together with your kids.
 Make challenging tasks fun, and gradually reduce the amount of assistance you give.
 This can apply to everything from helping kids clean an overwhelming mess in their room to learning important relationship skills as they grow up.

-“Why don’t you join him instead of opposing him?”
-I asked.
-I explained to John that the Holy Spirit isn’t one who barks orders, but that the Spirit is a comforter and helper who understands us and comes alongside us (John 14:15-18).
+A friend of ours shared with Jim how frustrated he was about his sonโs inability to get and keep his room clean.
+Johnโs constant demands to his son to straighten up his room were driving a wedge between he and his overwhelmed son. โThis kid is old enough to do this himself!โ John complained. โIt sounds like your best efforts are making it worse rather than better,โ I (Jim) ย replied. โWhy donโt you join him instead of opposing him?โ I asked.
+I explained to John that the Holy Spirit isnโt one who barks orders, but that the Spirit is a comforter and helper who understands us and comes alongside us (John 14:15-18).
 So John got down on his hands and knees as a helper a few times, made it fun, and soon his son was cleaning and organizing his room independently.
 What might be something your child is overwhelmed by?
 How might you come alongside and help and encourage?

 Parents who T.E.A.C.H. their kids using these principles consistently report that their kids are more receptive to their guidance.
-It’s not always easy and takes some thought and prayer.
+Itโs not always easy and takes some thought and prayer.
 To help you on your journey, we have a FREE download of the T.E.A.C.H. worksheet.
 Download it, and get started now!

 What are your parenting strengths?